 900 ml of deonized water, 50 ml of clear dishwashing detergent, 2 teaspoons of salt

 1. Add a strawberry (or half a strawberry) to a ziploc storage back and use your hands to smash the strawberry, taking care to not break the bag.

 2. Add 10 ml of the DNA extraction buffer.

 3. Smush the strawberry and buffer for one minute.

-4. Use a funnel and cheesecloth to filter the strawberry juice into a single test tube.
+4. Use a funnel and cheesecloth (or coffee filters) to filter the strawberry juice into a single test tube or beaker.